 The Fauna of Israel: Recent Extinct Animals

-Various animal species have become extinct due to unchecked hunting under Ottoman rule and to a lesser extent under British Mandate rule, due to a non-enforcement of hunting laws.
+Various animal species have become extinct due to unchecked hunting under Ottoman rule and to a lesser extent, under British Mandate rule due to the non-enforcement of hunting laws.
 By the early 20th century, the white oryx, Syrian brown bear; Asiatic lion; Asiatic cheetah; and Syrian wild ass had become extinct in the region.

-Rapid urbanization, as well as over forestation (planting many dense eucalyptus and pine forests); have caused the destruction of many natural habitats.
-One of the most famous examples of habitats destroyed is the drying of swamps including the Hula lake which caused the local extinction of the European water vole and jungle cat.
-An earlier wave of urbanization during the Iron Age resulted in the local extinction of the aurochs; bubal hartebeest; and hippopotamus.
-The Syrian elephant might have once existed in small numbers in Israel, in ancient times.
+Rapid urbanization and over-forestation (planting many dense eucalyptus and pine forests); have destroyed many natural habitats.
+One of the most famous examples of habitats destroyed is the drying of swamps, including the Hula Lake, which caused the local extinction of the European water vole and jungle cat.
+An earlier wave of urbanization during the Iron Age resulted in the local extinction of the aurochs, bubal hartebeest, and hippopotamus.
+In ancient times, the Syrian elephant might have once existed in small numbers in Israel.

 Some mammals that have gone locally extinct are being reintroduced, such as the Persian fallow deer and the roe deer.
 Israel has roughly 100 species of reptiles, of which almost a third live in its northern areas.
 The extinction rate among reptiles has been relatively low here; reptiles that became extinct in the region around the beginning of the 20th century include the Nile crocodile, European pond turtle, Levant viper, and Nile monitor.